dibyendumajumdar/ravi/README.md

 Unfortunately the way the Lua parser / byte-code generator works, it turns out that while expressions are being parsed, values may be held as bytecode instructions.
 So this makes it much more complex to implement the two instruction approach.

-For now therefore I am just amending the bit mapping in the 32-bit instruction to allow 9-bits for the byte-code, 7-bits for operand A, and 8-bits for operands B and C.
+For now therefore I am just amending the bit mapping in the 32-bit instruction to allow 9-bits for the byte-code, 7-bits for operand A, and 8-bits for operands B and C. This means that some of the Lua limits (maximum number of variables in a function, etc.) have to be revised to be lower than the default.

 New OpCodes
 -----------